furqnade100/gnmi-netconf-adapter/gnmi_cli/README.md

 ````

 Via onos-config retrieve a selected part of its model from the  `gnmi-netconf-adapter`.
-Notice no value returned first time, as only read-only items stored in onos-conig after initial device discovery, and this demo is for config items only.
+Notice no value is returned first time, as only read-only items are stored by onos-conig after the initial device discovery, and this demo is for config items only.

 ````
  gnmi_cli -address onos-config:5150 -get \